Chile–Germany relations

 German-Chilean relations are foreign relations between Germany and Chile.
-Around 12,300 kilometers separate Chile and Germany but both nations still share a wide range of bilateral relations.
-Over the course of the last 150 years many Germans have settled in Chile for several different reasons.
-Migrating in the opposite direction, several thousand Chileans sought refuge in Germany during Pinochet's dictatorship.
+During the last 150 years, many Germans have settled in Chile, for several different reasons.
+Thousands of Chileans sought refuge in Germany during Pinochet's dictatorship.

-The first ties between modern-day Germany and Chile can be traced back to the 16th century when the first German settlers arrived in the newly founded settlements.
-In 1810, when Chile became independent from Spain, Hamburg was one of the first cities that engaged in intense trade with Valparaiso.
-During the revolution of Germany in 1848, as Chile encouraged Germans to emigrate, more and more German settlers arrived in Chile.
+In 1810, when Chile became independent from Spain, Hamburg traded with Valparaiso.
+From 1848, as Chile encouraged Germans to emigrate, more and more German settlers arrived in Chile.

-In modern days' relationship, Chileans view Germany positively, and in the same reason, Germans view Chile exact similar.

 History and immigration

-The origin of the massive immigration of Germans (includes Poles due to Partitions of Poland) to Chile is found in the so-called "Law of Selective Immigration" of 1845.The "law's" objective was to bring middle and upper-class people to colonize regions in the south of Chile, between Valdivia and Puerto Montt.
+The origin of the massive immigration of Germans (includes Poles due to Partitions of Poland) to Chile is found in the so-called "Law of Selective Immigration" of 1845.
+The "law's" objective was to bring middle and upper-class people to colonize regions in the south of Chile, between Valdivia and Puerto Montt.
 More than 6,000 families arrived in Chile during this period alone.

 The German immigrants succeeded in creating vigorous villages and communities in virtually uninhabited regions, completely changing the landscape of the southern zones.
-Carlos Anwandter left evidence of this great spirit of building, proclaiming to all the colonists: We will be Chileans, as honorable and hardworking as ever there were, we will defend our adopted country united in the ranks of our new compatriots, against all foreign oppression and with the resolve and fortitude of the man that defends his country, his family, and his interests.
-This country that we have adopted as sons will never have reason to repent of its enlightened, humane, and generous gesture...
-(18 November 1851).
+In 1851, Carlos Anwandter, a leader of these early German immigrants, expressed the colonists' goals to the Chilean diplomat who invited them, Vicente Pérez Rosales: